Tips for Parents

 - Teach children not to post anything on the Internet that they would not want others to see.

-- Let children know that they should not say anything online that they would not say in public.
+- Let children know they should not say anything online that they would not say in public.

 - Encourage children to tell an adult if they ever encounter a problem online.